67

 Can Fibroids Cause High Blood Pressure?

-Growing evidence suggests a link between fibroids and high blood pressure.
-Studies show women with fibroids are more likely to have high blood pressure than women without fibroids, though further research is required to understand the reason for this relationship.
+The National Institute of Health indicates that women with fibroids are more likely to have high blood pressure than women without fibroids.
+Although further research is required to understand the connection between hypertension, blood pressure and fibroids.

 Possible explanations for this relationship include: